 Best free London museum for: close ups of famous names

-This newly re-opened gallery is one of my favourites in London.
+This newly re-opened National Portrait Gallery is one of my favourites in London.
 Images are chosen according to the subject rather than the artist: these are people who’ve made history in Britain.
 From Shakespeare and Anne Boleyn to Grayson Perry’s Map of Days, a self portrait of what’s going on inside his head, it adds up to an engrossing visit.
 Get a map: like Tate Modern, I find it easy to get lost in here.

 Royal Academy of Arts